humblesami/react-beginner/README.md

 Coding Guide for making changes (Its incomplete yet) Highlights

-Being beginner you only need to interact only with two folders 1.html and 2.
-App
+Being beginner you only need to interact only with two folders
+1. html
+2. App

-html is a simple folder contains index.html and assets folder
+html is a simple folder contains index.html and assets/css folder

-2. In app you need to do the most only with main.js (Main file of our react-app) and views folder Home.js is a simple react component which returns a view
+In app folder you need to do the most only with main.js (Main file of our react-app) and views folder Home.js is a simple react component which returns a view

 I will keep posting the details of coding